bradhaas/TheCompendium-v2/Worldbuilding/Technology.md

 ---
 ## Guns
 - As part of the magic system, certain types of technology degrade more rapidly in areas with more magic
-- Guns get less reliable the further west you go - this explains the limited weaponry and the high misfire rate
+- Guns get less reliable the further west you go - this explains the limited weaponry and the high misfire rate that's inherent to Manshoon